Lincoln Pharmaceuticals

 Lincoln Pharmaceuticals Limited is an Indian multinational pharmaceutical company headquartered in Ahmedabad, Gujarat, India.
-Lincoln Pharmaceuticals is engaged in the business of manufacturing, marketing and distribution of pharmaceutical products.
+The company is engaged in the manufacturing, marketing and distribution of pharmaceutical products.

 Lincoln Pharmaceuticals is listed on National Stock Exchange of India (NSE) and Bombay Stock Exchange (BSE).

 History

-Lincoln Pharmaceuticals was established in 1979 in Ahmedabad, Gujarat by Mr. Mahendra G Patel, Rajnikant G Patel, and Hasmukhbhai I Patel.
+Lincoln Pharmaceuticals was established in 1979 in Ahmedabad, Gujarat by Mahendra G Patel, Rajnikant G Patel, and Hasmukhbhai I Patel.

-In the year 1996, Lincoln Pharma launched IPO and was listed on Bombay Stock Exchange.
-By the year 2000, the company's products were available in 80% of the domestic market across India.
+In 1996, the company launched an IPO and was listed on the Bombay Stock Exchange.
+By 2000, its products were available in 80% of the domestic market across India.
 In 2010-11 the company launched three NDDS products.

 In collaboration with Phafag AG, Switzerland, Lincoln Pharmaceuticals launched "Tinnex Injection" in India for Tinnitus disease.
 Tinnitus is commonly known as "bell ringing in the ear".

-In February 2015, Lincoln Pharmaceuticals was listed on National Stock Exchange of India.
+The company was listed on the National Stock Exchange of India in February 2015.

-Lincoln Pharma introduced the Ondansetron oral spray in India in September 2016.
-Ondansetron is administered to prevent emesis and nausea induced by cancer chemotherapy, radiation therapy, and surgical procedures.
+In September 2016, it introduced an ondansetron oral spray in India to prevent nausea and vomiting caused by chemotherapy, radiation therapy, and surgical procedures.

 In 2017, The company received a patent for the anti-malarial drug by Indian Government.
 This patent is provided for an Arteether injection to treat Malaria disease.

-In May 2020, Lincoln Pharma received European Union (EU) GMP certification from EudraGMP for its Khatraj facility.
+In May 2020, Linits Khatraj facility received European Union (EU) GMP certification from EudraGMP.

-In 2021, the company Acquired a plant in Mehsana (Gujarat) to launch Cephalosporin products.
+In 2021, the company acquired a plant in Mehsana (Gujarat) to manufacture cephalosporin products.

-In September 2021, the National Company Law Tribunal (NCLT) approved the merging of Lincoln Parenteral with Lincoln Pharmaceuticals.

-In October 2021, Lincoln Pharma received Australia's Therapeutic Goods Administration (TGA) certification for its Gujarat plant.
+In September 2021, the National Company Law Tribunal (NCLT) approved the merger of Lincoln Parenteral with Lincoln Pharmaceuticals.
+In October 2021, its Gujarat plant received certification from Australia's Therapeutic Goods Administration (TGA).